Seven Ways to get out of a Funk

 5) Meditation

-{alternatively a practice of contemplation, stillness, silence} This is a part of a spiritual practice but meditation creates actual changes in the brain, so it transforms us spiritually and physically.
+{alternatively a practice of contemplation, stillness, silence} This is a part of a spiritual practice but meditation creates actual changes in the brain, transforming us spiritually and physically.
 Some people with severe depression may not do well with meditation.
-It magnifies what’s in your mind… so know when you are ready.
+It magnifies what’s in your mind, but it also helps us connect with our authentic selves, so know when you are ready.

 6) Nutrition